MrGrappleMan/Fynelium/README.md

 For [ARM64 Laptops](https://fedoraproject.org/atomic-desktops/silverblue/download/) & [Any M2 Macbook with Asahi installed](https://alx.sh):
 ##
 ## Steps for ARM64 Laptops:
+CAUTION: You will NOT be able to multi boot, but I have not tested it extensively.
 ### 1. Disable secure boot
 Enter your UEFI setup screen.
 You may want to know how to do so by searching about your laptop's model from external sources.